 >View all blog posts by Dr. Lauren Onkey

 Jason Hanley oversees K-12 and adult education as well as public programming; and teaches regularly on-site and through distance learning.
 Jason helps to oversee K-12 curriculum development and online learning initiatives.
 He holds a Ph.D. in Musicology with a sub-emphasis in Composition from Stony Brook University, where he completed his dissertation entitled “Metal Machine Music: Technology, Noise, and Modernism in Industrial Music 1975-1996.”
-He has taught courses in music history, electronic music, and popular music studies at Hofstra University, Stony Brook University (including the Stony Brook Pre-College Program and the Humanities Institute), Cleveland State University, and Case Western Reserve University.
+He has taught courses in music history, electronic music, and popular music studies.
 Jason has published articles in books and journals on popular music, film music and music technology.
 Active in the music industry since 1988, Hanley has played on, composed for, and produced numerous recordings and has performed live with many bands.
 He continues to record with his current musical project Radiophonic (on Intentcity Records).
 In 2009 he was a guest editor for a special issue on pedagogy for the Journal of Popular Music Studies where he currently serves as an editorial board member.
-Hanley is a member of the International Association for the Study of Popular Music where he has served many years as an executive committee member of the US branch.

 >View all blog posts by Jason Hanley